 - Jerking of the body

 - Numbing of the body

 - Feeling that there’s a rapid change in temperature in the room

 - Rapid eye blinking

 All of these could occur in the moments right before a TBI patient suffers from a seizure.

 As with any type of personal injury, suffering a traumatic brain injury can change your life in an instant.
 You should always consult with a lawyer after any accident to find out if you are eligible for compensation.
 A TBI is one of the most serious injuries you can suffer because you might not be able to care for yourself anymore.
 A lawyer will make sure you receive enough compensation to cover medical costs, lost wages, and any property loss you sustain, along with compensation for your pain and suffering.

 No matter how you suffered your TBI, it is vital that you speak with a trusted personal injury attorney in Delaware.
-The team of Silverman, McDonald & Friedman represents clients in Wilmington, Seaford and New Castle after a TBI.
+The team of Silverman, McDonald & Friedman represents clients in Wilmington, Seaford and Newark after a TBI.
 Call our office at 302-888-2900 or complete the contact form on the website to schedule a consultation.